multiversx/mx-docs/docs/developers/react-development-guidelines.md

 }
 ```

-If we assign complex or even simple but long operations to constants, we give them a name that can be used to infer what's inside, instead of calculating it ourselves.
+If we assign complex or even simple but long operations to local variables, we give them a name that can be used to infer what's inside, instead of calculating it ourselves.
 Sort of like a memoization.
 By naming a piece of logic, we memoize it and avoid recomputing it inside our heads, unless necessary.

-Again, as with hooks and functions, **don't overdo it. **There are certain calculations that, like in JavaScript, are easy for the brain to parse and understand, so it's not worth moving them to a constant:
+Again, as with hooks and functions, **don't overdo it. **There are certain calculations that, like in JavaScript, are easy for the brain to parse and understand, so it's not worth moving them to a local variable:

 ```jsx
 if (myClaimableAuctions != null && myClaimableAuctions.length > 0) {